Salamek/chromium-kiosk/.docs/README.md

 ### Debian

-For Debian there are prepared DEB packages in my repository:
+For Debian there are prepared DEB packages in my repository, package is tested for debian netinst with only SSH and base utils installed:

 1) Make sure that your system is up-to-date